jaylach/whimper/README.md

 ### built on promises
 whimper is built entirely on the use of promises.
 Every task takes in two arguments: `params` and `resolver`.
 The `params` argument is an object describing any parameteres being passed to it.
 The `resolver` argument is a when.js [resolver](https://github.com/cujojs/when/blob/master/docs/api.md#deferred).
-It is each task's responsibility to either return another promise or resolver/reject this resolver.
+It is each task's responsibility to either return another promise or resolve/reject its resolver.

 ### plugin free
 That's right!
 Whey create yet another plugin system when all whimper does is call JavaScript functions anyways?
 So long as